Procurement vs. Purchasing: What’s the Difference?

 The hospital director approves the requisition, and the purchasing department selects a reputable medical supply vendor based on pricing and past experience.
 Next, a purchase order is issued to the chosen vendor, specifying the syringe type, quantity, price, and delivery date.

 Upon delivery, the hospital staff inspects the syringes to ensure they match the purchase order and are of satisfactory quality.
-The vendor’s invoice is then approved and paid, with all documentation filed for future reference.
+The vendor’s invoice is then approved and paid, and all documentation is filed for future reference.

 The Purchasing Process